JayGeorge/jaygeorge_perch_admin_style/README.md

 You'll see your main repo will show an update is ready to be staged.
 It will say something like `Subproject commit e2641da9d0df04df322e983d612d576d43393b67`.
 You can simply stage this commit with a message like "Submodule Update" or something more meaningful.

+## Downloading a repo that contains this submodule
+You can download all submodules at once using the `--recurse-submodules` command.
+Here's an example `git clone your_repo --recurse-submodules`

 # About this App
 This is a very simple App, which allows you to style the admin interface for different clients, with some base styling defaults.